R3Conclave/conclave-core-sdk/docs/docs/known-issues.md

    based *servers* inside an enclave is probably not the best way to use enclave technology.
 Please read about [mail](mail.md) to learn how to send messages to and from an enclave.
 1. Mail is limited in size by the size of the enclave heap, and the size of a Java array (2 gigabytes).
 1. SubstrateVM builds are not currently reproducible.
-Avian builds are, however.
+Avian builds are reproducible on Linux and macOS.
 We are working on SubstrateVM reproducibility at the moment.
 1. JavaDocs don't integrate with IntelliJ properly.
 This is due to a bug in IntelliJ when loading modules from on disk repositories.